What’s the deal with small caps?

 I’d like to know why you avoid VISM (small caps)?
 Is it necessary to include VISM for total world exposure?
 Why are small caps considered risky?

 There’s nothing wrong with small caps.
-I have some myself.
 The reasons why I haven’t discussed them on this site until now are:

 1. The goal of this website is to give the most valuable 5% of information that provides 95% of investing success.